-39

-Yttrium-90

-When people think about nuclear power, they think about the electricity that powers their daily lives.
+Introduction When people think about nuclear power, they think about the electricity that powers their daily lives.
 In addition to producing enough carbon-free electricity to power one third of the homes, businesses and hospitals in Ontario, Bruce Power contributes to the world's health care system through its decades of isotope production, a legacy it continues to build upon.
 Bruce Power's isotopes are used every day - in the global fight against cancer, to keep our hospitals clean and safe, combat disease, and sterilize food against pathogens.
 As we look to the future, innovations in medical isotopes are providing a pathway for researchers and health care professionals to improve lives through targeted cancer therapies.
 These ground-breaking therapies use the power of medical isotopes to improve patient outcomes, by offering treatments tailored to the individual's unique diagnosis.
 Medical isotopes are providing a foundation to advance research in cancer treatments and procedures to help save lives.

-Bruce Power is proud of the role it plays in powering medical innovation.
-Together, scientists, researchers, doctors and the nuclear industry are focused on working to build a better tomorrow.
+Bruce Power is proud of the role it plays in powering medical innovation and fighting cancer.
+Together, scientists, researchers, doctors and the nuclear industry are building a better tomorrow.
+We're extremely proud of Bruce Power's positive impacts on millions of people worldwide.

-Contents

-Medical isotopes 4

-History 6

-Cobalt-60 8

-Lutetium-177 12

-Isotope Production System 16

-Saugeen Ojibway Nation (SON) Partnership 18

-Medical Innovation 21

-Isotope i·so·tope | Iī-sə-Itōp

-noun

-any of two or more species of atoms of a chemical element with the same atomic number and nearly identical chemical behaviour but with differing atomic mass or mass number and different physical properties.

-There are both stable and non-stable isotopes.
-Non-stable isotopes, or radioisotopes, exhibit radioactive decay, emitting radiation to transform to the element's more stable form.
-Each isotope has a unique half-life, which is the time it takes for half of the atoms to undergo radioactive decay, ranging from nanoseconds to hundreds of thousands of years.
-These unique characteristics make radioisotopes useful in a variety of applications, from medicine, to food preservation, to powering batteries for space exploration.

-"We're extremely proud of Bruce Power's positive impacts on millions of people worldwide.
 Aside from providing clean, carbon-free electricity for Ontario families and businesses, we also supply medical isotopes internationally.
-Together, we are powering innovation which allows us to help power our province and keep Canada at the forefront in the supply of life-saving medical isotopes."

-Mike Rencheck, President & CEO, Bruce Power
+Together, we are powering innovation which allows us to help power our province and keep Canada at the forefront in the supply of life-saving medical isotopes.
+Mike Rencheck President & CEO, Bruce Power

 Medical isotopes The nuclear industry plays an important role in the fight against cancer through the production of medical isotopes.
 For more than 50 years, Canada has been a global leader in the research, development and production of medical isotopes.
 Medical isotopes are the cornerstone of a rapidly expanding field of nuclear medicine.
 Medical isotopes are used for diagnostic purposes in oncology, cardiology and neurology.
 Therapeutic applications for isotopes, particularly as a treatment for cancer, are a quickly growing area of nuclear medicine.
-Worldwide, over 40 million nuclear medicine procedures are performed each year, with approximately 36 million for diagnostic nuclear medicine and four million for therapy.
+Worldwide, over 40 million nuclear medicine procedures are performed each year1, with approximately 36 million for diagnostic nuclear medicine and four million for therapy.
 This number is expected to grow as demand for these powerful medical tools is harnessed and treatments are developed for an expanding list of cancers.